ksnip/ksnip/README.md

 The continuous build version is also available as edge, in order to install it you need to provide the edge flag:
 `$ sudo snap install ksnip --edge`

-One additional step is currently required for snaps, the slot must be connected to the kde framework:
-`$ snap connect ksnip:kde-frameworks-5-plug kde-frameworks-5-core18:kde-frameworks-5-core18-slot`

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/ksnip)